Finding the best driving schools in Brisbane is about finding the right experience, attitude and availability.

 For a teenager to obtain a learners licence in Queensland, they must be 16 years of age.
 Before going to a transport centre to apply for their learners licence, they will first need to study the Queensland road rules, which you can find at tmr.qld.gov.au.

 Once arriving at a Transport and Main Roads customer service centre, they will need to pay a fee and provide sufficient ID before sitting a written road test.
 You can learn more about the written road rules test and find an online practice test here.

 Why Learn to Drive with a Driving School?

 Learning to drive with a driving school isn’t cheap, but it has some clear benefits for beginner motorists.
 For example:

 - It is the safest way for teens to learn how to drive.

 - Teens learn from professionals who teach based on the official Queensland road rules and not presumed road rules or even bad habits that other drivers may think are correct.

-- Learning from an instructor avoids the inevitable arguments that would often arise from family members trying to teach teens in high stress situations.
+- Learning from an instructor avoids the inevitable arguments from family members trying to teach teens in high-stress situations.

-- Teens gain 3 logbook hours for every hour spent with an accredited trainer (up to a maximum of 30 logbook hours or 10 actual hours).
+- Teens gain three logbook hours for every hour spent with an accredited trainer (up to a maximum of 30 logbook hours or ten actual hours).